Skip to content

 Parnell said he welcomes “respectful dialogue about present issues and about how the realness of Jesus, as revealed in the Bible, provides the only final answers to the world’s most complex and intractable problems.”

 Parnell pledged the church will not stop “teaching and proclaiming the good news that Jesus is the Messiah” (Acts 5:42).
-Church buildings are meant to be places of peace and solace where worshipers can hear and live out his message.
+Church buildings are meant to be places of peace and solace where worshipers can hear and live out His message, he said.

-“We therefore call on local, state and national leaders to protect his fundamental right.”
+“We therefore call on local, state and national leaders to protect this fundamental right.”

 Diverse perspectives united in the gospel